Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.9.14 =

+* Fixed: Webhook deletion logic no longer gets stuck in a loop when the API returns a 404 - such responses are now treated as successful deletions
+* Added: Query parameter to POST api/oauth2/token requests to indicate if the refresh is for a creator access token, for improved API-side debugging

 = 1.9.13 =